autoplot/documentation/docs/datasources/HAPI.md

 # HAPI servers

-HAPI (Heliophysics API) servers provide data using the standard API developed to address the problem of diverse APIs for data servers in our feild.
+HAPI (Heliophysics API) servers provide data using the standard API developed to address the problem of diverse APIs for data servers in our field.
 HAPI defines a standard minimal set of operations a server needs to be useful, in hopes that many sites will use the standards, perhaps in addition to the APIs they already provide.